-Improvements to the existing barge landing located on the east side of the VCT uplands will allow for more efficient freight offloading and all-tide vessel access.
-The barge landing improvements include a new 270-ft sheet pile bulkhead with a 100-ft face, mooring appurtenances, 20-ft wide adjustable transfer ramp with lift frame, three breasting dolphins, and dredging offshore to -20 MLLW for all-tide vessel access.
+Improvements to the existing barge landing located on the east side of the VCT uplands will allow for more efficient offload of freight and all-tide access for vessels.
+The barge landing improvements will consist of a new 270-ft sheet pile bulkhead with a 100-ft face, mooring appurtenances, 20-ft wide adjustable transfer ramp with lift frame, three breasting dolphins, and dredging of offshore area to -20 MLLW to provide all-tide vessel access

-Coordination required with existing and potential transporters to accommodate vessel fleets during the design phase.
+It is important to coordinate with existing and potential transporters to accommodate vessel fleets during the design phase.